GeorgeFreelanceDeveloper/trend-follow.io/docs/_pages/hire-us.md

 **Multivendor expertise**

-We have experience with development for various algotrading platforms such as TradingView, cTrader, MetaTrader, MultiCharts and TradeStation.
+We have experience with development for various algotrading platforms such as TradingView, cTrader, MultiCharts and TradeStation.

 ## Why Choose Us?
 **Expertise and Experience**